Maintenance of Wakefulness Test: What to Expect

 A MWT is usually done the day after a polysomnogram (PSG) and takes most of the day.
 You will need to refrain from tobacco and caffeine before or during the test.
 Your doctor will discuss any changes to your medication schedule before the test.
 You should have a light breakfast at least one hour before the first trial.

-You’ll be placed in a quiet comfortable room at a Riverside Center for Sleep Medicine.
+You'll be placed in a quiet comfortable room at a Riverside Center for Sleep Medicine.
 Sunlight will be kept out of the room and the temperature will be set at your personal comfort level.
 The goal is to remove any outside influences on your sleepiness.
+The MWT consists of several sleep trials with breaks lasting for two hours in between them.

 - You'll start between 1.5 to three hours after your normal wake-up time.